Zsott/Dash-Map-Board/configurationGuide.md

 ```
 "colors" : ["Please give array of hex colors as strings!"]
 ```
 **Description**: Sets a color palette which will be used on the chart.
 Two colors will be enough.
-First will apply to the selected object, the second will be applied to its neighbours.
+First color will apply to the selected object, the second color will be applied to its neighbours.
 **Type**: array of strings
 **Valid values**: Any hex codes starting with # (in quotation marks, separated with commas, enclosed by square brackets)
 **Example value**: ["#BFC46B","#85ACCE"]